YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 Predictor and decoder functions are stored in ```Environments/objective_name/libs```

 ### Optimization Algorithm
-Algorithm script is in the Algortihm/
+Algorithm script is in the ```Algortihm/ ```

 ### Molecular VAE
 VAE for optimizing (GPU-based) is in the fast-jtnn file, which is improved from the original python 2 version by CBIIT team (https://github.com/CBIIT/JTVAE), thanks for thier contribution!

 To train the VAE please visit CBIIT github page which they offer head-to-tail tutorials.
-Here we offer the model trained for this work and the vocabulary set (the two files are essential for using VAE in this work) in the VAE_model file
+Here we offer the model trained for this work and the vocabulary set (the two files are essential for using VAE in this work) in ```VAE_model/```

 To use the VAE in jupyter via CPU it is needed to use the VAE architecture in ```VAE_model/cpu/fast-jtnn```